ACC Network: History

 On July 21, 2016, at a media event in Charlotte, North Carolina, ESPN announced a 20-year extension of its contract with the ACC, and that it would launch a cable channel dedicated to the ACC in 2019 known as the ACC Network.
 The announcement was attended by then-ESPN president John Skipper and ACC commissioner John Swofford.
 Ahead of the television network's launch, ESPN announced that it would begin to stream ACC events beginning in the upcoming 2016 season.
 Following the announcement, Skipper defended the decision to go on with launching a linear television network, arguing that sports were the most valuable property on television because they are "the only thing you have to watch live".

 Each ACC school constructed production facilities so they can contribute programming to the channel.
 Its operations are based out of ESPN's main studios in Bristol, but some programming originates from Charlotte, North Carolina (where SEC Network, and formerly ESPNU, also operate).

 In November 2018, it was officially announced that ACCN would launch on August 22, 2019.
 Opening night programming included the ESPN Films documentary The Class That Saved Coach K, which chronicled Mike Krzyzewski's turnaround of the Duke Blue Devils basketball team in the 1980s.
 It aired its first football game on August 29, with the defending national champion Clemson Tigers hosting the Georgia Tech Yellow Jackets.
+In 2022, the ACC brought back old rivalries like the Backyard Brawl between the University of Pittsburgh Panthers and the West Virginia University Mountaineers.
+A friendly rivalry between University of Pittsburgh Panthers and Georgia Tech Yellow Jackets in memory of the 1956 Sugar Bowl and Bobby Grier, during the last game, actor Anthony Mackie appeared on field to honor Grier and the game.

 Programming

-ACC Network is expected to carry 1,300 events per-year.
-To provide more content for the channel, the ACC agreed to expand its conference schedule in college basketball to 20 games by the 2019–2020 season.
-ESPN also acquired the secondary ACC rights previously sub-licensed to Raycom Sports for its syndicated ACC Network (the company will continue to be involved as a subcontractee for events that can be carried by the new channel).
+ACC Network is expected to carry 1,300 events per year.
+To provide more content for the channel, the ACC agreed to expand its conference schedule in college basketball to 20 games by the 2019–20 season.
+ESPN also acquired the secondary ACC rights previously sub-licensed to Raycom Sports for its syndicated ACC Network (the company will continue to be involved as a sub-contractee for events that can be carried by the new channel).

 Mark Packer and Wes Durham host the morning show Packer and Durham, simulcast on ACCN and SiriusXM.
 All ACC will serve as the network's general news program, while The Huddle airs on Friday nights and Saturday mornings during football season.

 As a prelude to the linear channel, and as part of ESPN's new rights package, ESPN's digital platform WatchESPN began to carry broadcasts of ACC sporting events not on television under the branding ACC Network Extra.
-ESPN promoted that it would carry over 600 live telecasts per-season.
+ESPN promoted that it would carry over 600 live telecasts per season.
 ACCNX has continued its operations following the launch of the channel, becoming available exclusively to ACC Network subscribers.